xrootd/howto/docs/systemd/README.md

 Xrootd's systemd services can also be run from user's home directory without sudo privilegs.
-In the example below, we place xrootd configruation file under $HOME/etc/xrootd, and other administrative and log files under $HOME/var so as to make the service completed under user's control.
+In the example below, we place xrootd configruation file under $HOME/etc/xrootd, and other administrative and log files under $HOME/var so as to make the service completely under user's control.

 ### Step 1: Create necessary directories